vmware-tanzu/tanzu-dev-portal/content/blog/building-topic-exchange-rabbitmq-dotnet6/index.md

 ### Messaging.Common

 A *class library* where you will store shared code to do with RabbitMQ setup.
-This class library has a model called `RabbitMQSettings` consisting of three fields: `HostName`, `ExchangeName` and `ExchangeType` which will be used to define these properties in RabbitMQ.
+This project has a model called `RabbitMQSettings` consisting of three fields: `HostName`, `ExchangeName` and `ExchangeType` which will be used to define these properties in RabbitMQ.
 It also has a class called `IServiceCollectionExtensions` which you will use in your other two projects to set up RabbitMQ client connections.

 ## Connecting to RabbitMQ